Understanding Market MaturityBy Tom Dougherty

 How did that happen?
 How did understanding market maturity escape us?

-It’s simple really.
-Because everyone in the market is saying the same thing, many customers are believing what they hear: The technology is all the same.
-So they just shop for price.
 No matter how well manufacturers are glamorizing their message, that’s the bottom-line message consumers understand.
-They simply haven’t been given a reason to choose, let alone pick a brand that says something about themselves when they use that brand.
+They haven’t been given a reason to choose, let alone pick a brand that says something about themselves when they use that brand.

 The spot was one of the most honored at the 2006 Clio Awards, the advertising industry’s Oscars.
 But the ad didn’t move the needle.
 As beautifully produced as it was, it was essentially saying the same thing as what the competition was saying: “Our technology looks the best.”
 Or, if you prefer, “Color.
 Like No Other.”
 (Read about the failure of SONY in a market study here)

 Eventually, the television brands will sort it out.
-Many of those in play have traditionally developed strong brands, but right now they are simply selling the market.
-Once one technology permanently surpasses the other – or, heaven forbid, another technology comes into the market.
+Many of those in play have traditionally developed strong brands, but they are simply selling the market right now.
+Once technology permanently surpasses the other – or, heaven forbid, another technology comes into the market.

 The brands will start positioning themselves in the marketplace.
 However, there is a missed opportunity right now.
 The brand that doesn’t wait to position itself, and does it effectively, will win.
 (Keep an eye on Vizio.
 They announced they are now tripling its advertising budget.)

-This about this: The first brand in disposable diapers more than 30 years ago was Pampers.
+This about this: The first brand in disposable diapers more than 40 years ago was Pampers.
 Because it was the first entry into the market, its name became synonymous with disposable diapers.
-However, Pampers simply sold the new technology and didn’t develop a brand.
+However, Pampers sold the new technology and didn’t develop a brand.
 In came Huggies.

 Although they were comparably late in the game, they developed a meaningful brand that spoke to mothers.
 Those mothers saw themselves in the brand and understood that buying Huggies meant you were a good mom.